-- marked - At least one of the Packet Filter rules saved in the device contains modified settings.
-When you click the filter button, the device applies the Packet Filter rules to the data stream. - unmarked The device applies the saved Packet Filter rules to the data stream.
+At least one of the Packet Filter rules saved in the device contains modified settings.
+When you click the 1 button, the device applies the Packet Filter rules to the data stream.

 4.5.1.2 Firewall Learning Mode

 [Network Security > Packet Filter > Routed Firewall Mode > FLM]